1E2V3N/ML/README.md

-# Machine Learning projects
+# Machine Learning Stuff

-Uploaded ML projects using Python
+Used to upload ML stuff of what i learn